The challenges

 and community trust.
 This makes mental health services more accessible,

-• Training on safeguarding awareness among community volunteers enhances
+accepted and effective within communities. - Training on safeguarding awareness among community volunteers enhances

 protection of people with mental health conditions from actual or potential harm